luddite478/fortuned/app/docs/features/pitch.md

 ## Real-time Processing

 ### SoundTouch Preprocessing Method (default)
-With preprocessing, each unique pitch for a sample is rendered offline in a background thread and cached in memory.
-When a node needs to change pitch (e.g., a new trigger with a different pitch), the node is rebuilt to pick up the correct preprocessed audio.
+With preprocessing, each unique pitch for a sample is rendered offline in a background thread and saved as a separate file on disk.
+When a node needs to change pitch (e.g., a new trigger with a different pitch), the preloader uses the appropriate pitched file directly.

 **Key Policy:** In `play_samples_for_step()`, when the same sample is already playing but with a different pitch:
 - **Preprocessing (default)**: Rebuild the entire node with `setup_column_node()` to bind the correct preprocessed audio